-- 3. Shift supervisor differential of \$1.00/hour will be discontinued, except in the Police Department Records Bureau. - 4.
+- 1. Schedule shall result in no additional cost to the City. - 2.
+There shall be no working-out-of-class for scheduled vacant supervisory positions on payback Sundays.
+All other working-out-of-class will be paid based upon one "normal" working day (8 hours) or longer pursuant to Article II, Section I.1.A. - 3.
 In-lieu time off will not be allowed on any payback day.
 Communications Operators, Police Records Technicians, and Supervisors are encouraged to take vacations during weeks that do not involve a payback.
-Trades on payback days are permissible; however, the supervisors assigned on the days being traded may only approve these trades. - 5.
-Manpower does not decrease by 25% or more.
+Trades on payback days are permissible; however, the supervisors assigned on the days being traded may only approve these trades. - Manpower does not decrease by 25% or more.
 This schedule is based on authorized staffing levels of four (4) supervisors and twelve (12) operators in the Communications Center and one (1) Supervisor and eleven (11) Records Technicians in the Records Bureau. - Sunday "double time" days are defined as follows: WEDNESDAY for employees working TFS and FSS.
 SATURDAY for employees working MTW and SMT.
 In the Communications Center and WEDNESDAY for employees working TFS and FSS.
 SATURDAY for employees working MTW and SMT in the Record Bureau.